z4gon/sci-fi-shield-shader-unity/README.md

 #### UV Mapping

 - Delete the default UV mapping and create a new one from scratch.
-- This will allow to group the faces with litte distortion, and maximize overlapping.
+- This will allow to group the faces with little distortion, and maximize overlapping.
 - Generate the UV map with both hexagon and pentagon shapes in.

 ![Picture](./docs/4.jpg)